 This all hearkens back to the earlier days, when the “Iron Triangle” was still intact and providing water was merely an engineering problem rather than an ethical one.
 It comes from a time before environmental reviews and consideration of the federally-reserved water rights that protect local plants and animals.
 It comes from the early days of California groundwater law, when how much you took was a matter of desire, not need.

-Opening image is a view of the Cadiz and Fenner Valleys photographed by Kim Stringfellow from the Cadiz Summit off historic Route 66 in the Mojave Trails National Monument.
-This article is co-published with KCET Artbound.
-Visit Artbound’s Mojave Project page here.
+The KCET Artbound version of this dispatch was nominated for a 2019 LA Press Club award in the Online Non-Political Commentary category.
+Opening image is a view of the Cadiz and Fenner Valleys photographed by Kim Stringfellow from the Cadiz Summit on historic Route 66 in the Mojave Trails National Monument.

 Sterngold, James.
 “Private Sector Sets Water Sale To Californians.”
 The New York Times.
 December 25, 2000.
 Accessed February 07, 2018. http://www.nytimes.com/2000/12/26/us/private-sector-sets-water-sale-to-californians.html.